csmetrics/influencemap/README.md

 - Journals
 - Author Affiliations

-The current influencemap is based on a MAG graph snapshot from 2021-12-06.
-As MAG has been deprecated by Microsoft, we are working on replacing the data source from the combination of [SemanticSchorlar](https://www.semanticscholar.org/) and [OpenAlex](https://openalex.org/).
-The new update will be release soon and will include later publications.
+The current InfluenceMap is based on the OpenAlex 2023-08-18 release.
+Entity names are directly retrieved from the OpenAlex API.

+Previously, we used the [Microsoft Academic Graph (MAG)](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/) dataset from the 2021-12-06 snapshot.
+As MAG has been deprecated by Microsoft, we have transitioned to OpenAlex to support more recent publications and ensure the continued growth and relevance of the InfluenceMap project.